MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/strcat-function.md

 **Output**

-The results show the expanded row with the multiline string.
+The results show the expanded row view with the multiline string.

 |MultiLineString|
 |---|